menu

 Occupations and Workforce

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Folsom is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Folsom is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Folsom is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Folsom who work in management occupations (13.73%), sales jobs (12.05%), and office and administrative support (8.81%).

 Also of interest is that Folsom has more people living here who work in computers and math than 95% of the places in the US.